MrFang/research-work-spring-2022-azul-test-task/README.md

 1. Run `./compile.sh`.
 It will compile Java sources
 2. Run `java -cp "./:Good/:Evil/" Main`.
 You should see _Hello, World!_ in the console
-3. Now run `java -cp "./:Evil/Good" Main`.
+3. Now run `java -cp "./:Evil/:Good" Main`.
 You should see another sign

 It's a very simple example.
-But it shows that if you have classes with the same name in your classpath, than order of classpath arguments matters
+But it shows that if you have classes with the same name in your classpath, then order of classpath arguments matters